Why did I get a notice about additional taxes owed after filing my return and paying the taxes due?

 For this reason, at the time we send over draft returns for client review, we often include the following:

 “FYI - for returns with tax amounts owed, the IRS and/or State may levy additional interest/penalties once reviewed”.

-So if you paid the tax liability shown as being due (from your tax return filing) and still received this notice, it’s because the IRS and/or your state taxing authority is charging penalties due to your withholding being short of taxes due.
+So if you paid the tax liability shown as being due (from your tax return filing) and still received this notice, it’s because the IRS and/or your state taxing authority is charging interest/penalties due to your withholding being short of taxes due.

 To avoid this hit in the future, we’d suggest adjusting withholdings to be sure more taxes are taken throughout the year.
 You may also consider estimated tax payments if you’ll have non-withholding income outside of employment paychecks, which may result in your overall withholdings being short.

 Feel free to contact us with questions on this, or any other tax topics...we’re here to help!